shvkhzod/portfolio2/src/lib/books/books.md

 ## 2025

+### Surely You're Joking Mr.Feynman
+Category: Memoir
+Subtitle: Adventures of genius man, very inspiring and funny
+Rating: 7/10

+### Unreasonable Hospitality
+Category: Hospitality
+Subtitle: Hands on insights on how any business can use hospitality to deliver more than expected
+Rating: 6.5/10

+### Down and Out in Paris and London
+Category: Memoir
+Subtitle: Orwell's life in poverty, makes you think about minimum wage jobs
+Rating: 6.5/10

+### Resilience by HBR
+Category: Leadership
+Subtitle: Mediocre book or collection of article
+Rating: 4/10

+### Nothing but a Circus
+Category: Politics
+Subtitle: Shows the corruptness of some people in power, even in places UN
+Rating: 6/10

 ### Ignorance
 Category: Education
 Subtitle: Opinion based book about how education system is being used a tool to keep the social class divided